theprincy/fabercad/.github/pull_request_template.md

 =========================

-Confirm compliance with JSketcher project license.
+Confirm compliance with FaberCad project license.
 =========================
 - [x] Pull request is made compliance with JSKetcher license